atreides1/HW5-Benchmarking/README.md

 * Cache is reliable: Returns proper values/errors for any given request (95% return)
 * Throughput: Maximum rate of successful send requests (Client -> Server)
   * Maximum rate of successful received responses (Server -> Client)
+  > Throughput should be testing cache capaity rather than the network/client host ##IS THIS CORRECT?

 ### 4. List parameters: system and workload.